johnhattan/franz-diaspora-plugin/README.md

 ### SETTINGS

 In the "Service Name" field, add whatever name you want to call your tab.
+Mine is "Pluspora"

 In the "Team" field, add the URL of your Diaspora pod minus the "https://".
+Mine is "Pluspora.com"

 ### SIGN-IN

-Just sign into the pod as normally.
+Just sign into the pod as normal.

+If you want to follow me, my Diaspora name is @johnhattan@pluspora.com

 ## LICENSE